-The F\"uredi-Hajnal conjecture \cite{FH} states that any $x \times x$ $0\mhyphen 1$ matrix $A$ that avoids a permutation matrix $P$ can have at most $c_Px$ 1-entries, for a constant $c_P$ only in terms of $P$.
-The analog of this conjecture in our hypergraph formulation is this.
-For a hypergraph with an $x \times x$ grid of vertices and edges corresponding to the copies of $P$ on this grid, any independent set of this graph has at most $c_Px$ vertices.
+Now, to show that $Z \geq N_B$, it remains to give a sufficiently strong lower bound for $\mathbb{E}[X]$.
+The main tool for during so is the F\"uredi-Hajnal conjecture (proved in 2004) which also formed the backbone of the original proof of the Stanley-Wilf conjecture.
+The F\"uredi-Hajnal conjecture \cite{FH} states that any $0\mhyphen 1$ matrix $A$ of size $x \times x$ that avoids a permutation matrix $P$ can have at most $c_Px$ 1-entries, for a constant $c_P$ only in terms of $P$.
+The direct implication of this theorem in the hypergraph setting is this.
+For a hypergraph with an $x \times x$ grid of vertices, and edges corresponding to the copies of $P$ on this grid, any independent set of this graph has at most $c_Px$ vertices.
 Using this, we can lower bound the number of edges in $R$ using a supersaturation argument.\\